syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers when the node properties(x, y,width and height alone) are changed using nudge commands and updateNode API.
+Triggers when the node properties(x, y,width and height alone) are changed using nudge commands or updateNode API.

 <table class="params">
 <thead>